Statement of Purpose

 Section 11: First Aid and Medical Emergencies

-11.1 Dr Siddarth Gautam, Dr Helen Rimmer, Nurse Moss, Nurse Bressington, Mrs Loren Sansom, Miss Jordan Matthews & Mrs Charlotte Wilkey-Morgan are the clinical members of staff trained to deal with medical emergencies that may arise in the clinic.
+11.1 Dr Siddarth Gautam, Dr Helen Rimmer, Mrs Florence King, Mrs Loren Sansom, Miss Jordan Matthews & Mrs Charlotte Wilkey-Morgan are the clinical members of staff trained to deal with medical emergencies that may arise in the clinic.
 As part of their licensing by their approved bodies they must update their training annually.

 11.2 Easy to follow instructions are present in all treatment rooms and at reception to follow in the case of an emergency.